Kahuna915/Group2-Final-Project/Setting-up-DFS01-&amp;-DFS02.md

      >  Run the command "ipconfig /all" to get network configuration info
      >  Run the command "netsh interface ipv4 show inter" to get the network interface index number
-     >  Run the command "netsh interface ipv4 set interface x dadtransmits=0 store=persistent" where "x" is the network interface index number run the command "ipconfig /all" again to check if the static IP you set has "(preferred)" and if the ipv4 autoconfiguration line says "no"
+     >  Run the command "netsh interface ipv4 set interface x dadtransmits=0 store=persistent" where "x" is the network interface index number

 >  For the configuration process of the server, Once you are in the command prompt terminal . . .
      >  Use the "sconfig" command to open the server configuration interface